via-edge-ai/meta-rity/docs/getting-started/connect-board-shell.rst

 The name of the board is by default the value of the `MACHINE` variable that was used to build the SDK.
 The `MACHINE` variable is used to choose the board for which the SDK is being built for.
-Please check the BSP documentation to see the list of all the boards/MACHINE available.
+Please check the :doc:`BSP documentation <bsp:boards/index>` to see the list of all the boards/MACHINE available.

 For instance you can connect to the `i500-pumpkin` board using the following
 command: